CarlosSanabriaM/web_backend/web_backend/docs/source/execution-and-deployment.rst

 ::

-    # Move to the folder that contains the Dockerfile, and the web_backend and topics_and_summary folder
+    # Move to the folder that contains the Dockerfile and the web_backend and topics_and_summary folders
     cd <web-backend-root-directory-parent-folder>
     # Build the docker image (executes the Dockerfile)
     docker build . -t web_backend:latest